hawknguyen189/dynamicly-test/README.md

 # dynamicly-test
-In order to run, please run command: npm start, at the root.
+In order to run, please run command: "npm start", at the root.
+It will then run "npm run" on both server & client folders.

 Question 1)